Veg Shopper's Guide

 Safe: likely to have been tested on animals.

-Endorsed products may not be veg
+Endorsed Products may not be Vegetarian or Vegan

 Moreover, BWC India has no connection whatsoever with the BWC cosmetic company.
 When the BWC charity in UK closed, the company owned by them was sold.
 Despite a continuous correspondence spanning a couple of years, BWC India was not at all satisfied that all the ingredients used by BWC Cosmetics were free of animal substances.